bensmithett/going-isomorphic-with-react/README.md

-css-architecture-on-a-shoestring
+Going Isomorphic with React
 ================================

-Slides from my Decompress presentation
+Slides from a presentation I gave at MelbJS in July 2014